-If you’re currently - or about to - undergo a website revamp or launch, it’s ideal timing for reviewing if any of 2020’s recommended website trends are worthwhile adding to your new site…
+If you’re currently - or about to - undergo a website revamp or launch, it’s ideal timing for reviewing if any of this year’s recommended website trends are worthwhile adding to your new site…

-Providing a quality mobile experience has been essential to website design for a number of years, the only reason we’ve included this is because it’s now imperative that your designers offer you a mobile-first design.
+Providing a quality mobile experience has been essential to website design for several years, the only reason we’ve included this is because it’s now imperative that your designers offer you a mobile-first design.
 Why?
 52.2% of global internet traffic in 2018 came from a mobile device.

 Start your web project by reviewing how much of your traffic is visiting your site on mobile vs desktop (Google Analytics can reveal this), and use this data to steer the focus of your website design.
 Some industries will see desktop traffic is much higher, so mobile-first may not suit your organisation.

 Increasingly, this isn’t enough.
-In fact, what we need are the robots.
+What we need are robots.
 Chatbots provide powerful opportunities for 24/7 communication and - more importantly - lead nurturing - with your prospects and website visitors.

-By 2020, Gartner predicts that chatbots will power 85 percent of all customer service interactions.
+By 2020, Gartner predicts that chatbots will power 85% of all customer service interactions.